 The organization wanted better visibility of anomalous events pertaining to the excessive CPU usage.
 It wanted real-time alerts from RMF III and Db2 database access threads.
 In addition, the company needed to track transaction performance as data moved through multiple stages from distributed to mainframe systems.

 In a siloed view of its world, the company could never have zeroed in on the sources of its performance problems.
 The organization needed a comprehensive picture that included both the mainframe and distributed systems.
 Ironstream helped the firm achieve that by bridging the gap between its IBM z/OS mainframe and the rest of its IT landscape.

 As a result of the project, the company was able to reduce mainframe operating costs, offload selected tasks to a less-expensive platform, standardize on a single IT analytics solution, and implement predictive analytics to improve long-term outcomes.

-4. Ironstream supports security and compliance
+4. Security and compliance support